krigla3/battleships-game/README.md

 ## Credits

-I’d like to thank my mentor Daisy McGirr for her constant support and encouragement throughout the project.
+I’d like to thank my mentor Daisy Mc Girr for her constant support and encouragement throughout the project.